jordbort/lemony-friend/README.md

 ## Commands for lemony_friend info 🍋️
 - `!time` - This command can be used to get the current time, optionally in a provided time zone and locale.
 For example, you can use `!time Australia/Sydney` to get the time in Sydney, and `!time Asia/Seoul ko-KR` to get the current time in Seoul in the Korean date and time format.
 By default, this command falls back on whichever time zone and locale are specified in Lemony Friend's settings.
-- `!mystats` - Use this command to get the JSON data of a user.
 - `!color` (or `!colour`) - Use this command to get a user's chat message color.
 - `!lastmsg` - This command can be used to get a user's last message in the current channel, or use `!lastmsg <user>` to specify a different user.
 You can also specify a channel, as in `!lastmsg <user> <channel>`.
 If the specified user hasn't spoken in the specified channel, it falls back on the current channel.
 If the specified user isn't known to lemony_friend, it falls back on the user of the command.
 - `!msgcount` - This command can be used to get a count of all messages sent by a user across all Lemony Fresh channels.
 Use `!msgcount <user>` to specify another user.